aisrael/elixir-phoenix-typescript-react/README.md

-Elixir, Phoenix, React – 2022 Edition
+TypeScript & React with Phoenix 1.6
 ===

+**Elixir, Phoenix, TypeScript, and React – the 2022 Edition**

-This is my 2022 update to my [previous article](https://medium.com/@alistairisrael/elixir-phoenix-typescript-and-react-2020-edition-32ceb753705).
+> This is the 2022 update to my earlier [article](https://medium.com/@alistairisrael/elixir-phoenix-typescript-and-react-2020-edition-32ceb753705).
 The source code to that still lives in this repository under the (detached) `2020` branch.

-This guides you on how to set up Elixir, Phoenix 1.6, with Typescript, and React.
+>
+> This is the accompanying source code to my article [TypeScript & React with Phoenix 1.6]() on Medium.com.

+---

+The release of [Phoenix 1.6](https://www.phoenixframework.org/blog/phoenix-1.6-released) brings with it a couple of notable improvements, such as HEEx templating.
+To me, though, the most remarkable thing that improves developer experience was dropping webpack and node in favor of [esbuild](https://github.com/evanw/esbuild).

+Not only does esbuild promise faster build times, _it supports TypeScript and .jsx/.tsx out of the box!_

+The entire process has become so streamlined that in this article we can skip entire sections from its predecessors!

+With that out of way, let's go ahead and setup Elixir and Phoenix 1.6 with TypeScript and React.

-## Prerequisites
+### Prerequisites

 This guide assumes you already have the following set up:

-- **Erlang** (24.0+)
+- **Erlang** (24.2+)
 - **Elixir** (1.13+)
 - **npm** (7.6.0 as of this writing)
 - **git**
-- **Docker** with **Docker Compose** (for running s PostgreSQL)
+- **Docker** with **Docker Compose** (for running PostgreSQL)

-If you don't have Elixir (and Erlang) yet, I highly recommend [asdf](https://asdf-vm.com/) to manage Elixir/Erlang versions.
+On macOS, the easiest way to get started is to install [Homebrew](https://brew.sh/), then use Homebrew to install Node, Git, Docker, and [asdf](https://asdf-vm.com/).

-Install `asdf` according to your platform's instructions, then use `asdf` to install both Erlang and Elixir:
+We can then use `asdf` to install both Erlang and Elixir:

 ```
 $ asdf plugin add erlang